-How do I use Skanect Pro with my Structure Sensor?
+How do I use Skanect Pro with the Structure Sensor line?
+(ST01 and ST02A)

 First, download and install Skanect on your Mac or Windows PC.